Skip to content

 Modifying the Network Security Configuration File

-One of the reasons that Caido may not be able to proxy the application traffic is due to the presence of a Network Security Configuration file.
+Application traffic may be blocked from interception/proxying due to the presence of a Network Security Configuration file.
 Introduced in Android 7.0 (API level 24), the network_security_config.xml file allows developers to customize network security settings for their applications.

-In some cases, modifying this file and including the <certificates src="user" overridePins="true" /> directive to trust user-supplied certificates may be enough to make the application Caido compatible.
+In some cases, modifying this file and including the <certificates src="user" overridePins="true" /> directive to trust user-supplied certificates may be sufficient enough to configure the application to be Caido compatible.

 To make the appropriate changes:

-1. Open the /res/xml/network_security_config.xml file, or if it doesn't exist, create it.
+1. Open the /res/xml/network_security_config.xml file from the unpacked directory in an editor (or, if it doesn't exist, create it).

-2. Replace or write the content of the file to:
+2. Replace/write the content of the file to:

 xml